That workflow-dependent cost Bill Was Only the Beginning

-Last quarter, a Reddit user on r/smallbusiness posted something that stopped ecommerce founders mid-scroll: "I spent $52,000 on product photography last year.
+Last quarter, a Reddit user on r/smallbusiness posted something that stopped ecommerce founders mid-scroll: "I spent workflow-dependent cost on product photography last year.
 When I actually added it all up, I feel sick."

 He is far from alone.
 Most ecommerce sellers never calculate their true product photography cost.
 They see the invoice and move on.
 But the brands building real advantage in 2026 are the ones who know exactly what they pay — down to the cent — and have found a better way.